natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ### Third-party dependencies and NuGet

-Ideally, you would be able to put your MSBuild task in an NuGet library and let `PackageReference` do magic to ensure your dependencies are installed.
+Ideally, you would be able to put your MSBuild task in an NuGet library and let `PackageReference` do its magic to ensure your dependencies are installed.

-But that's not supported either.
+But that's not supported.
 See [Microsoft/MSBuild#1755](https://github.com/Microsoft/msbuild/issues/1755).

 So instead, you have to make a "fat package".
-This means you ship your third-party dependencies in your own nuget package.
+This means you ship your third-party dependencies in your own NuGet package.
 See "BuildBundlerMinifier" as an example:

  - [`<CopyLocalLockFileAssemblies>`](https://github.com/madskristensen/BundlerMinifier/blob/e66ec7c85ad6c291fcd5bf55e7f426485e2e2d38/src/BundlerMinifier/BundlerMinifier.csproj#L13-L14)
  - [Building a 'fat package'](https://github.com/madskristensen/BundlerMinifier/blob/e66ec7c85ad6c291fcd5bf55e7f426485e2e2d38/src/BundlerMinifier/BundlerMinifier.csproj#L35-L47)